-Qualifying widow(er): If the minister's spouse died in 2018 or 2019 and the minister has a dependent child, there is benefit from joint-return rates as a qualifying widow(er).
+Qualifying widow(er): If the minister's spouse died in 2021 or 2022 and the minister has a dependent child, there is benefit from joint-return rates as a qualifying surviving spouse.

 All compensation from Form W-2 is reported on Line 1.
 Be sure the church has not included the housing allowance amount in Box 1 of Form W-2.